OmkarBhosekar7711/mini-youtube-downloader/Readme.md

-# mini window made using tkinter, which downloads youtube videos copied on clipboard.
+# mini window made using tkinter, which downloads youtube videos.